 In this Bitcoin Era review, we’ll examine whether this well-known platform is a scam.

 Bitcoin Era Quick Summary

 Bitcoin Era claims to be a trading robot that supports both manual and auto trading.
-It supposedly leads the world in how accurate its signals are and claims that traders will earn consistent profits when using the app.
+It supposedly leads the world in its signals’ accuracy and claims that traders will earn consistent profits when using the app.
 But beware, Bitcoin Era can with a high certainty be considered a scam.

-The Bitcoin Era app is free to download, and the company states that they take 0% of traders’ profits.
+The Bitcoin Era app is free to download, has a free account option, and the company states that they take 0% of traders’ profits.
 Technically this is true: the app is free, but the company scams investors out of money before they have a chance to turn a profit.

 5 Reasons Why Not to Use Bitcoin Era